executablebooks/MyST-Parser/README.md

 pip install -e .[sphinx,code_style,testing,rtd]
 ```

-Note, this parser currently requires the [ExecutableBookProject/mistletoe](https://github.com/ExecutableBookProject/mistletoe)
-fork of mistletoe (included in the above installation).

 To use the MyST parser in Sphinx, simply add: `extensions = ["myst_parser"]` to your `conf.py`.

 ## Parsed Token Classes